XHLEIK/arise-ai/backend/README.md

 👤 You: "Delete memory"
 💭 Memory: Clears all session files and conversation buffer 🔊 A.R.I.S.E: "Memory cleared!
 I deleted X session files and cleared the current conversation buffer..."

+👤 You: "Go to standby"
+😴 Standby: Enters sleep mode, listens only for wake command 🔊 A.R.I.S.E: "Going to standby mode.
+Say 'Hey A.R.I.S.E.' to wake me up."

+👤 You: "Hey A.R.I.S.E." (while in standby)
+🔄 Wake: Exits standby mode and resumes normal operation 🔊 A.R.I.S.E: "I'm awake!
+How can I help you?"
 ```

 ---